Nepotism and Employment of Family Members

 Applicants for employment at the university shall be required in the employment process to disclose the identity of any family member working at the university.

 If an applicant has revealed information concerning a family member working at the university, this information will be analyzed by the hiring authority to determine whether employment in the position is prohibited, or whether prior approval is required before a position offer may be made to the applicant.
 If employment is prohibited, the applicant may not be offered the position.
-If prior approval is required, a form signed by the appropriate division head must be provided to Human Resources before the offer is extended to the candidate.
+If prior approval is required, a Nepotism Review form signed by the appropriate vice president must be provided to Human Resources before the offer is extended to the candidate.

 It is the responsibility of the hiring authority to ensure that each applicant has disclosed information about the applicant's family member(s) employed by the university.
 It is also the responsibility of the hiring authority to analyze this information to determine if the employment is prohibited or if a signed approval is required before extending an offer of employment.